apsai/horizon-detection/README.md

 ./run.sh
 ```

 NOTE: be sure it has the correct permissions!
-You may need to run:
+You may first need to run:

 ```bash
 chmod 755 run.sh
 ```

+If you intend to run the script again, be sure to clear out the contents of the `input` and `output` directories!

 ### Evaluation metrics